Beuran69/polymer-research/README.md

 just switch-client false
 ```

-Check if the packet got through on the [Polymer IBC explorer](https://sepolia.polymer.zone/packets).
+Check if the packet got through on the explorrorlorror [Polymer IBC explorer](https://sepolia.polymer.zone/packets).

 ### Universal channels where iyou can seee anythingjf